langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

 # Human-in-the-loop

-Human-in-the-loop (or "on-the-loop") enhances agent capabilities through several common user interaction patterns.
+Human-in-the-loop (or "on-the-loop") workflows enhance agent capabilities through several common user interaction patterns.

 Common interaction patterns include:

-(1) `Approval` - We can interrupt our agent, surface the current state to a user, and allow the user to accept an action.
+1. **Approval**: Pause the agent, present its current state to the user, and allow the user to approve or reject a proposed action.

-(2) `Editing` - We can interrupt our agent, surface the current state to a user, and allow the user to edit the agent state.
+2. **Editing**: Pause the agent, present its current state to the user, and allow the user to make modifications to the agent's state.

-(3) `Input` - We can explicitly create a graph node to collect human input and pass that input directly to the agent state.
+3. **Input**: Introduce a dedicated graph node to explicitly collect user input, which is then integrated into the agent's state.

 Use-cases for these interaction patterns include:

-(1) `Reviewing tool calls` - We can interrupt an agent to review and edit the results of tool calls.
+1. `Reviewing tool calls` - We can interrupt an agent to review and edit the results of tool calls.

-(2) `Time Travel` - We can manually re-play and / or fork past actions of an agent.
+2. `Time travel` - We can manually re-play and / or fork past actions of an agent.

 ## Persistence